-MOHCD did not commit any HOME Program Income in Fiscal Year 2018-2019 and did not have any HOME Program-funded projects in Fiscal Year 2017-2018.
+MOHCD did not commit any HOME Program Income in Fiscal Year 2018-2019.

 Describe other actions taken to foster and maintain affordable housing.
 91.220(k) (STATES ONLY: Including the coordination of LIHTC with the development of affordable housing).
 91.320(j)